peter-makarov/il-reimplementation/README.md

 #### Configuration file
 The JSON-based configuration file needs to be passed via ``--config`` parameter.
 It basically contains information about the used data as well as model (hyper)parameters.
-An example can be found in the test_data folder.
+An [example](trans/docs/grid_search_config_example.json) can be found in the docs folder.
 The schema for the JSON file is defined as following:

 ```